 This award winning series is intended for preschoolers.
 Every month in the series presents a new topic that engages little ones to explore nature.
 Sign up for the series, or just a few.

-- New!
-Homeschool Programs 2017: Our Homeschool Programs are geared towards homeschool students in grades 1-4.
+- 2020 Home School Programs: Our Homeschool Programs are geared towards homeschool students in grades K and older.
 The topics range so that students can expect to learn a variety of information about the environment.
-This is a DROP-OFF program.
+This is not a drop-off program, adult participation is encouraged. $8 per registered student.
 Sign up for all, or just a few, your choice.

-All Family Programs are offered as pre-registration ;only.
+All Family Programs are offered as pre-registration only.
 Check individual events for cost and location.
-To pre-register for an event, contact Jennifer Brooks, Environmental Educator, at 484-509-2667 ext.
-3, or by emailing email@example.com.
+To pre-register for an event, contact Jennifer Brooks, Environmental Educator, at 484-509-2667, or by emailing email@example.com.